Skip to the content.

 There are two methods to integrate the plug-in:

-Using the user interface
+Integrating the plug-in by using user interface

-1. From the Plugins page, click Settings > Integrations > Plugins.
+1. In IBM DevOps Velocity, click Settings > Integrations > Installed.

-3. On the Add Integration page enter values for the fields used to configure the integration and define communication.
+3. On the Add Integration dialog, enter the values for the fields to configure the integration and define communication.

-4. Click Save.
+4. Click Add.

 Configuration properties